EmergentIdeas/filter-log/README.md

 ## The Basic Boring Example

 ```
+# probably somewhere in the application or environment setup code
 var filog = require('filter-log')
 filog.defineProcessor('standard', {}, process.stdout)

+# ... somewhat later, in a module, perhaps

+var filog = require('filter-log')
 var log = filog()
 log.info('hello, world!')
 ```

 Here we've done the basics.
 Line 2 creates a processor which is listening for log entries.
 It has no filter and will log absolutely everything.
 It's formatting the entries as streamable JSON strings (the default).

-Line 3 creates a new logger.
+Line 4 creates a new logger.
 It has the basic tools you'd expect for logging by level and string interpolation.
-Line 4 creates a new log entry, sets the level to "info" and publishes it.
+Line 5 creates a new log entry, sets the level to "info" and publishes it.

-If you run this example, a JSON formatted log entry will show up in stdout.
+If you run this example, a JSON formatted log entry will show up in stdout. (see `./examples/basic-boring.js`)

 ## Logging more Data